Placeholder-Software/Dissonance/docs/Tutorials/Position-Tracking.md

 ## Setup Tracking

-To setup position tracking you simply need to attach a single behaviour to all your player entities.
-This behaviour depends upon which network integration you are using, it will be located in the folder for your integration:
+To setup position tracking you need to attach a single behaviour to all your player gameObjects.
+The behaviour can be found in the folder for the network integration you are using, for example for HLAPI it is located at `Assets/Dissonance/Integrations/UNet_HLAPI/HlapiPlayer.cs`.
+Ensure that this component is attached to *all* gameObjects in the scene which represent a player (the local player and all remote players).

- - Integrations/UNet_HLAPI/HlapiPlayer
- - Integrations/ForgeNetworking/ForgePlayer
- - Integrations/PhotonUnityNetworking/PhotonPlayer

-Ensure that this component is attached to *all* entities in the scene which represent a player (both the local player and all remote players).
 If you have a prefab which is used to construct your players you can simply attach the behaviour to this prefab.

-For slightly more advanced setups you may need to write your own player script for position tracking, you can find documentation for this [here](Custom-Position-Tracking.md).
+Some network integrations do not include player tracking scripts.
+In this case you will need to implement it yourself.
+View the documentation for custom position tracking [here](Custom-Position-Tracking.md).

 ![A Player Prefab with position tracking behaviour added](../images/PlayerPrefab_PositionalAudio.png)

 ### What Does Position Tracking Cost?

-Some people have avoided using the position tracking because they're worried that it's wasting network bandwidth - after all your player positions are already synchronised across the network so it would be a waste for Dissonance to send the positions to.
-However **Dissonance does not send any extra data** across the network when position tracking is enabled - instead it relies on your game objects already being in the right place on every client and simply plays the audio from wherever they are in space.
+Dissonance **does not send any extra data** across the network when position tracking is enabled - instead it relies on your game objects already being in the right place on every client and simply plays the audio from wherever they are in space.
+Enabling position tracking does not use any extra bandwidth.

 ## Using Position Tracking